Nuclearfossil/spacedinvaders/basicconcepts.md

 Back in the day, that's how you wrote a computer program.
 And there's something to be said for being able to read that (especially in games programming).
 But that is well outside the scope of these articles.

+## A function

 That example is incredibly hard to read.
 And it's also incredibly hard to write.
 Considering all that program does is calculate Pi.
 And by 'calculate', I mean it simply gives us the value `3.14`.

-Here's what that code actually looks like, in C:
+Here's what that code actually looks like, in C, as a _function_:

 ``` C++
 // Return a constant representing the value of Pi